 2. Auto-grade inbound materials against criteria

 So you’ve digitized and automated supplier data inputs when it comes to quality.
 Now what?The next step is to auto-score the materials you receive against your specifications.
 This enables you to quickly catch product defects and quality issues as soon as possible.
 It’s hard to overstate the benefits of automating inbound material checks.
 First, it allows you to prevent issues from entering your supply chain.
 Second, it prevents bad products from causing issues in the manufacturing process and shop floor, which can result in line shutdowns, slow speed-to-market, and even delay orders.
 Third, it allows you to more quickly trigger corrective action and identify the root cause or source of an issue.
 Let’s dive deeper into quality alerts and workflows.

 3. Set up quality management alerts and workflows

-For best practices on how to use data to drive intelligent quality management download our brochure.
+For best practices on how to use data to drive intelligent quality management, download our datasheet.